opf/openproject/docs/development/development-environment-docker/README.md

 ## Debugging

-It's common to just start a debugger whithin ruby code using `binding.pry`.
+It's common to just start a debugger within ruby code using `binding.pry`.
 This **does not work** with the application running as shown above.

 If you want to be able to do that, you can, however, simply run the following: